John F. Kennedy Jr.: George magazine

-The September 1997 issue of George centered on temptation and featured two of Kennedy's cousins, Michael LeMoyne Kennedy and Joseph P. Kennedy II.
-Michael, a Boston attorney, had been accused of having an affair with his children's underage babysitter, while Joseph, a Massachusetts congressman, had been accused by his ex-wife of having bullied her.
-John said that both his cousins had become "poster boys for bad behavior", and that he was trying to show that press coverage of the pair was unfair because they were Kennedys.
-Joseph paraphrased John's father by stating, "Ask not what you can do for your cousin, but what you can do for his magazine."
+The September 1997 issue focused on the theme of temptation and featured Kennedy's cousins Michael LeMoyne Kennedy and Joseph P. Kennedy II.
+Michael, a Boston attorney, had been accused of an affair with his children's underage babysitter, while Joseph, a Massachusetts congressman, had been accused by his ex-wife of bullying her.
+John wrote that both cousins had become "poster boys for bad behavior", and argued that media coverage of them was unfair because of their surname.
+Joseph quipped, paraphrasing John's father, "Ask not what you can do for your cousin, but what you can do for his magazine."

 Decline

-By early 1997, Kennedy and Berman were locked in a power struggle, which led to screaming matches, slammed doors, and even a physical altercation.
-Berman sold his share of the company and Kennedy took on Berman's responsibilities.
-Berman's departure was followed by a rapid drop in sales for the already declining magazine.
+By early 1997, Kennedy and Berman were embroiled in a power struggle marked by shouting matches, slammed doors, and even a physical confrontation.
+Berman sold his share of the company, and Kennedy assumed his responsibilities.
+Sales, already declining, fell sharply after Berman's departure.

-Hachette Filipacchi Magazines were partners in George.
-CEO David Pecker said the decline was due to Kennedy's refusal to "take risks as an editor, despite the fact that he was an extraordinary risk taker in other areas of his life."
-Pecker also said, "He understood that the target audience for George was the eighteen-to-thirty-four-year-old demographic, yet he would routinely turn down interviews that would appeal to this age group, like Princess Diana or John Gotti Jr., to interview subjects like Dan Rostenkowski or Võ Nguyên Giáp."
+Hachette Filipacchi Magazines, a partner in George, attributed the decline partly to Kennedy's editorial conservatism.
+CEO David Pecker said Kennedy refused to "take risks as an editor, despite the fact that he was an extraordinary risk taker in other areas of his life."
+Pecker added that although Kennedy understood the magazine's target audience was readers aged 18 to 34, he often declined interviews that would appeal to them, such as Princess Diana or John Gotti Jr., in favor of figures like Dan Rostenkowski or Võ Nguyên Giáp."

-Shortly before his death, Kennedy had been planning a series of online chats with the 2000 presidential candidates.
-Microsoft was to provide the technology and pay for it while receiving advertising in George.
-After his death, the magazine was bought out by Hachette, but it folded in early 2001.
+Shortly before his death, Kennedy had been planning a series of online chats with the 2000 presidential candidates, with Microsoft providing the technology and funding in exchange for advertising in George.
+After Kennedy's death, Hachette bought out the magazine, but it ceased publication in early 2001.